Skip to content

 Remote access to your home: what it means in 2026

-Plain-English explainer for reaching your NAS, cameras, Plex, or Home Assistant from outside the house — why port forwarding is no longer safe in 2026, and what replaced it.
+Plain-English explainer for reaching your NAS, cameras, Plex, or Home Assistant from outside — why port forwarding is unsafe in 2026, and what replaced it.

 Read explainer